Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 Domain democratization => SSL helps resource-constrained fields (like African healthcare or industrial monitoring) by reducing dependence on annotated datasets, enabling broader adoption of AI.

-2. The advantages and challenges of Neural Architecture Search.
+2.The advantages and challenges of Neural Architecture Search.

 Neural Architecture Search (NAS) offers the advantage of automating deep learning model design, reducing reliance on human intuition, and often achieving state-of-the-art performance.
 However, it faces challenges such as high computational cost, reproducibility issues, and difficulty in balancing accuracy with deployment constraints.